iotaledger/access-server/README.md

  ## Disclaimer

-This repository only contains source code for the **Access Core Server**.
-The Access framework also includes the [Access Mobile Client](https://github.com/iotaledger/access-mobile), which is used to create the user experience for Policy Creation and Access Requests.
+This repository only contains source code for the **Access Server**.
+The Access framework also includes the [Access Client](https://github.com/iotaledger/access-mobile), which is used to create the user experience for Policy Creation and Access Requests.

 ## XAIN FROST
 IOTA Access is based on [XAIN](https://www.xain.io/)'s **FROST** project, which is the byproduct of [Leif-Nissen Lundbeak](https://www.researchgate.net/profile/Leif_Nissen_Lundbaek)'s 2019 PhD Thesis at Imperial College London.